compmem/smile/docs/install.rst

 Installing SMILE on Mac
 =======================

-The first step is to download and install kivy.
+The first step is to download and install Kivy.
 The following link will take you to the Mac-Kivy install guide.

     -`Mac-Kivy Install Guide <http://kivy.org/docs/installation/installation-macosx.html>`_